How to Get into the Harvard MBA Program (Ultimate Guide)

 Letters of Recommendation

-Your recommenders are there to speak to what’s often hard to capture fully on your own: how you lead, how you collaborate, how you stretch yourself.
+Your recommenders are there to speak to what’s often hard to prove fully on your own: how you lead, how you collaborate, how you stretch yourself.
 The strongest letters come from people who know your work deeply and who can show, through real examples, the kind of potential HBS is looking for.
 Here’s how to select and prepare your recommenders so they can add much valuable color and nuance to your candidacy: How to select and prepare recommenders?

 The Application Form